 The loop() method begins with a method to continuously look for a new character that is available on the Serial.read() buffer.
-Once a end of packet character has been detected, it will notify the code that a command has arrived, and is ready to be processed.
+Once an end of packet character has been detected, it will notify the code that a command has arrived, and is ready to be processed.

 Once a packet is ready, before any actual payload processing takes place, it is important to verify the checksum of the packet, to determine (within reasonable margin of error) that the packet was not corrupted during transmission.